Kuwait International Airport (Terminal 2)

 • Facade engineering

-• BIM specialist planning
+• BIM discipline coordination

 (Demand planning; Variant studies; Visualisation; Analysis, simulation and verification; Derivation of drawings and documents; Quantity take off and cost analysis/estimation)